 Called “wieners” in Rhode Island, they’re thinner than traditional hot dogs and a blend of veal and pork.
 A spiced meat sauce fills the rest of the bun and then finely chopped raw onions, celery salt, and–you guessed it, yellow mustard.

 It’s a hot dog disguised as a salad.
-Chicago loves their toppings, which usually include fresh tomato slices, sport peppers, pickles, sweet relish, celery salt, and yellow mustard.
+The traditional Chicago hot dog recipe includes fresh tomato slices, sport peppers, pickles, sweet relish, celery salt, and yellow mustard.

 We expect some division here, but in Texas, expect your hot dogs on a stick, slathered in cornbread batter, and deep-fried.
 The corn dog got its start in Texas but became the signature food of state fairs and children’s birthday parties all on its own.

 You’ll hear them called Coney Dogs in Michigan.
-Good luck finding the actual hot dog underneath a slathering of spicy chili, cheddar cheese, and raw onions.
+This gourmet hot dog recipe features a slathering of spicy chili, cheddar cheese, and raw onions.

 A mash-up between a Reuben sandwich and a hot dog.
 In Kansas City, the hot dog comes on a sesame seed bun, with melted swiss cheese, sauerkraut, and brown mustard.

-Order a hot dog in the Big Apple, and you’ll get a boiled dog slathered with spicy brown mustard then topped with onions sauteed with tomato paste, and sauerkraut.
+Order a hot dog in the Big Apple, and you’ll immediately understand the hype behind his hot dog recipe.
+Order a hot dog slathered with spicy brown mustard then topped with onions sauteed with tomato paste, and sauerkraut.

 Bacon-wrapped hot dogs are popular across California.
 In San Fran, they use plenty of mayo and mustard, plus lettuce and fresh tomato to make a solid case that hot dogs are, in fact, sandwiches.